linuxboot/heads-wiki/Installing-and-Configuring/index.md

 Prerequisites
 ----

-Heads is supported on a limited set of hardware (laptop and security token).
+Heads is supported on a limited set of hardware (laptop and security dongle).
 First, check the [Prerequisites](/Prerequisites/) page for details.

 Building